 Rooibos tea is quite poor in vitamins and mineral, but it has a decent amount of antioxidants.
 This is one of the reasons that makes it so popular since, contrary to other antioxidant-rich teas, the South African variety doesn’t have caffeine.
 The antioxidants also grant its anti-aging properties.

 This tea has also been mentioned along cardiac protection against ischemia, but the study used solely extracts and the experiment was performed in rats.
-However, it is effective in preventing heart disease in adult at risk of developing any.
+However, it is effective in preventing heart disease in adults at risk.

 Early studies also suggest this tea might help with diabetes and the results look promising, but so far there aren’t any human experiments that have tested it.